sagemath/trac_to_gh/Issue 5153.md

 # Issue 5153: bug in simon_two_descent  for elliptic curves

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5153

 Original creator: was